jsonkenl/elixir2pdf/README.md

 # Elixir2pdf

 Elixir2pdf is a simple Elixir wrapper for ErlGuten, a Erlang PDF generation application.
 It is limited to my current needs of ErlGuten's functionality as well as some additional functionality not provided by ErlGuten, but I will continue to explore ErlGuten and improve Elixir2pdf over time.
-If you require specific functionality of ErlGuten that is not currently provided, please submit an [issue](https://github.com/kennellroxco/elixir2pdf/issues).
+If you require specific functionality of ErlGuten that is not currently exposed, please submit an [issue](https://github.com/kennellroxco/elixir2pdf/issues).

 ## Installation